f/teslamate-server-wizard/README.md

 3. **Wait**: DNS changes can take 15 minutes to 48 hours to work everywhere

+**Note**: If you install the MCP server, it will be accessible at `http://yourcarname.yourdomain.com:8888/mcp` (no additional DNS record needed)

 ### Step 6: Start TeslaMate

 If you didn't start the services during setup: